Children, Young Adults and Sport Injuries

-Children don’t know that sport injuries may have serious lasting consequences in their lives.
-But parents, paediatricians, child safety advocacy groups, schools and coaches must be aware of the risks.
+Children don’t know that kid’s sports injuries may have serious lasting consequences in their lives.
+But parents, pediatricians, child safety advocacy groups, schools, and coaches must be aware of the risks.
 For example, children are more susceptible to injuries than adults because they are less coordinated and have slower reaction times.
 That’s why there should be no excuses for pushing kids to their limits just to achieve some minor glory that the coach, parent or the school have dreamt of.
-Children should be safe, cared for and treated properly when doing various sport activity.
-They should grow up to be professional athletes, not end their sport activity by the age of 15 because of an injury.
+Children should be safe, cared for and treated properly when doing various sports activity.
+They should grow up to be professional athletes, not end their sports activity by the age of 15 because of an injury.

 “Most organized sport injuries (62 percent) occur during practices rather than games.
 A national survey revealed that approximately 27 percent of parents often do not take the same safety precautions during their child’s practice as they would for a game,” Safe Kids USA’s statistics show.

-A rising problem in children’s sports safety is getting a concussion or another head related injury.
+A rising problem in children’s sports injuries and safety is getting a concussion or another head related injury.
 If we look at the statistics for the top five sports associated with head injuries among children ages 14 and under, we can see that most injuries, 40.272 to be exact, occur when cycling.
 Football is the second high-risk sport among children with 21,878 injuries, baseball and softball with 18,246 injuries, basketball with 14,952 injuries and skateboards/scooters with 14,783 injuries.
 The problem here is that kids are too young to understand if they have minor concussion, or maybe scared to talk about it, and they can describe it like a minor headache or confusion, even though it is something more serious.